mmul-it/training/Mastering-Versioning/Git-Remotes-Management.md

    * 7966140 First commit
    ```

-   The repository is now a perfect working directory.

 5. In terms of branches we don't have at the moment anything apart from `main`:

    ```console